13ini/Coursework2_Secure_chat_system/README.md

 **BSc (Hons) in Ethical Hacking and Cybersecurity**
 **Softwarica College**

-## 📜 License
-This project is licensed under the **MIT License** – feel free to modify and improve it!

 ## 🌟 Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to fork and submit a pull request. 🚀